Evgeny Lebedev: Media interests

 On 21 January 2009, Evgeny and his father bought a 65% share in the Evening Standard newspaper.
-The previous owners, Daily Mail and General Trust plc, continue to hold 24.9% of the company.
+Together with other minority shareholders including Justin Byam Shaw and Geordie Greig, Lebedev bought a 75.1% interest in the newspaper for a nominal sum of £1.
+The previous owners, Daily Mail and General Trust plc, continue to hold 24.9% of the company, but will not have a seat on its board or direct involvement in editorial policy.

+It is estimated the newspaper was losing as much as £25m annually at the time.
 Under the Lebedevs' ownership, it became a free newspaper in October 2009; circulation tripled immediately to 700,000.

 On 25 March 2010, just weeks before it was due to close, Lebedev bought The Independent and The Independent on Sunday.
 On 26 October, the i newspaper was launched, the first national daily newspaper to be launched in the UK since The Independent in 1986, at a time of falling newspaper circulations and title closures.
 In 2011, he launched The Journalism Foundation, to promote "free and independent journalism throughout the world", although it was closed down after a year.

 In February 2016, it was announced that Independent Press Ltd had reached an agreement to sell the i to Johnston Press, and that The Independent would become digital-only from March 2016.
 In 2019, it was reported that the government's then Culture Secretary Jeremy Wright issued a public interest intervention notice and investigation into Lebedev's sale of a 30% stake in the publications to a private Saudi investor.
 The Competition and Markets Authority's investigation found that the sale "would not result in a 'substantial lessening of competition'."
 Ofcom judged that the sale had not led to "any influence" on the news outlets controlled by the British-Russian businessman.

 Other business interests, real estate, and political influence

-Lebedev co-owns The Grapes, a riverside pub in Limehouse, London, with Sir Ian McKellen and Sean Mathias.
+Lebedev co-owns The Grapes, a riverside pub in Limehouse, London, with Ian McKellen and Sean Mathias.
 In 2012 he purchased the hotel Château Gütsch in Lucerne, Switzerland, and commissioned Martyn Lawrence Bullard to renovate it.
 He later sold it to Kirill Androsov.